Legal recognition of non-binary gender: Federal

 On Intersex Awareness Day, October 26, 2015, LGBT civil rights organization Lambda Legal filed a federal discrimination lawsuit against the United States Department of State for denying navy veteran Dana Zzyym, associate director of Intersex Campaign for Equality, a passport because they are, and identify as, neither male nor female, but intersex.
 On November 22, 2016, the District Court for the District of Colorado ruled in favor of Zzyym, stating that the State Department violated federal law.
 The ruling stated that the court found "no evidence that the Department followed a rational decision-making process in deciding to implement its binary-only gender passport policy," and ordered the U.S. Passport Agency to reconsider its earlier decision.
 On September 19, 2018, a federal judge ruled a second time in favor of Zzyym, deciding that the U.S. State Department refusal to give a passport exceeded its authority.

 On February 25, 2020, Rep. Ro Khanna introduced legislation in the United States House of Representatives (H. R. 5962) that would add a third gender designation to U.S. passport applications.
 On June 30, 2021, the State Department announced that they had begun an effort to add a third gender marker on U.S. passports.
 On October 27, 2021, the very first US X passport was issued to Dana Zzyym.
 As stated by Lambda Legal, Zzyym's legal representatives in their lawsuit, the X is a "sex/gender" marker, issued to Zzyym because they were able to demonstrate to the courts that they are not male or female in sex, but intersex, and also representing that Zzyym is non-binary in their gender identity.

 From April 11, 2022, to the end of the Biden administration, the "X" gender marker was available in passports for all U.S. citizens.
 No medical documentation was required for the issuance of a passport with an "X" marker and the gender on the applicant's identity documents was not required to match the requested passport gender.

 On January 20, 2025, after his inauguration, President Donald Trump signed an executive order instructing the federal government to recognize "only two genders, male and female," including on federal identity documents.
 On January 23, 2025, secretary of state Marco Rubio instructed staff to suspend all applications for passports that requested an "X" sex marker or a change to the existing sex marker.

-However, since the ruling in Orr v.
-Trump on June 17, 2025, the State Department has been issuing passports with a requested "X" sex marker.
+In June 2025, a judge's ruling in Orr v.
+Trump issued a preliminary injunction for the State Department to begin issuing passports with a requested "X" sex marker.
+The injunction was stayed by the Supreme Court in November that year.
+As of June 2026, litigation is still ongoing, with the State Department not issuing "X" passports.

-By state
+By state and territory

 In late 2016, Elisa Rae Shupe (Oregon) became the first person to receive legal recognition of a non-binary gender in the United States after a state court ruling.